 “The mechanism by which you find your purpose is born into you, and it expresses itself through emotion,” Beck says.
 “So what brings you positive, joyful and liberating sensations emotionally—and physically, actually—that’s going to be closer to your purpose.
 And anything that makes you feel shut down, constricted, weighed down, physically weak—that’s going to be a step away from your purpose.
 And life is just a game of, you’re getting warmer, you’re getting colder.
 If you take a step with every decision toward what makes you feel most free, you’ll end up at your purpose very quickly.”

-Unfortunately, that sounds simple, but it isn’t always easy.
+Unfortunately, while finding your purpose sounds simple, it isn’t always easy.

 To start, Beck suggests we spend more time in silence, which allows us “to find a sense of peace and equilibrium within” and results in a keener awareness of our inner compass.